-- (a) has furnished that provider's - - (i) full name; - (ii) identification number or company or other registration number; and - (iii) tax reference number and VAT registration number, if any; - (b) has authorized Mogale City Local Municipality to obtain a tax clearance from the South African Revenue Services that the provider's tax matters are in order; and - (c) has indicated - - (i) whether he or she is in the service of the state, or has been in the service of the state in the previous twelve months; - (ii) if the provider is not a natural person, whether any of its directors, managers, principal shareholders or stakeholder is in the service of the state, or has been in the service of the state in the previous twelve months; or - (iii) whether a spouse, child or parent of the provider or of a director, manager, shareholder or stakeholder referred to in subparagraph (ii) is in the service of the state, or has been in the service of the state in the previous twelve months. - (d) Only valid quotations and bids may be considered.
-Bidders should be requested to: - (i) submit quotations valid for a period of 30 days; - (e) in cases of quotations advertised on the website, submit quotations valid for 60 days; - (i) in cases of tenders, bidders should be required to submit bids valid for a period not exceeding 90/120 days.
+- (a) has furnished that provider's - - (i) full name. - (ii) identification number or company or other registration number; and - (iii) tax reference number and VAT registration number, if any. - (b) tax status on the central supplier database (CSD) reflects as compliant and/or the supplier has authorized Mogale City Local Municipality via a tax pin to confirm with

+- (c) has indicated - - (i) whether he or she is in the service of the state or has been in the service of the state in the previous twelve months. - (ii) if the provider is not a natural person, whether any of its directors, managers, principal shareholders, or stakeholder is in the service of the state, or has been in the service of the state in the previous twelve months; or - (iii) whether a spouse, child, or parent of the provider or of a director, manager, shareholder, or stakeholder referred to in subparagraph (ii) is in the service of the state or has been in the service of the state in the previous twelve months. - (d) Only valid quotations and bids may be considered.
+Bidders should be requested to: - (i) submit quotations valid for a period of 30 days. - (e) in cases of quotations advertised on the website, submit quotations valid for 60 days. - (i) in cases of tenders, bidders should be required to submit bids valid for a period not exceeding 90/120 days.